Last updated 31 October 2022

-Providers of aged care include a cross-section of not-for-profit, community-based, church and for profit organisations.
+Providers of aged care include a cross-section of not-for-profit, community-based, church and for-profit organisations.

-Most residents in aged care are government subsidised, and the subsidy is provided to aged care providers for ‘approved places’ in an aged care facility.
+Most residents in aged care are government subsidised, and the subsidy is provided to aged-care providers for ‘approved places’ in an aged-care facility.

 Sometimes, however, a provider has more than the approved places in their facility and these are known as ‘unfunded places’.
 They are more expensive than the usual approved places.
 Financially it is important that, in choosing a place in a facility, you determine if it is an approved place or an unfunded place.
-While much of the aged care law applies to unfunded places as much as approved places, there are differences that need to be understood.
-In particular, an unfunded place does not attract any government subsidy to contribute to the aged care fees, making the cost of aged care significantly higher.
+While much of the aged-care law applies to unfunded places as much as approved places, there are differences that need to be understood.
+In particular, an unfunded place does not attract any government subsidy to contribute to the aged-care fees, making the cost of aged care significantly higher.

-The Department of Social Services
+Department of Social Services

-Its role is to effectively administer the delivery of aged care including the payment of subsidies and grants, industry assistance and training, and general regulation of the aged care sector.
+Its role is to effectively administer the delivery of aged care including the payment of subsidies and grants, industry assistance and training, and general regulation of the aged-care sector.

 Through Centrelink, the department assesses all residents’ financial circumstances and sets the fees required to be paid by residents in aged care.

-The Department of Veterans’ Affairs
+Department of Veterans’ Affairs

 It provides additional assistance to veterans in aged care.

-The Aged Care Commissioner
+Aged Care Quality and Safety Commissioner

-The Aged Care Pricing Commissioner
+Aged Care Pricing Commissioner

 The commissioner’s role is to approve accommodation payments that are higher than the maximum amounts approved by the minister and to approve extra service fees.

-The Australian Aged Care Quality Agency
+Aged Care Quality and Safety Commission

-All aged care providers who wish to receive government subsidies for approved places must be accredited to do so by the agency who also undertakes audits of facilities to ensure they are complying with relevant standards.
+All aged-care providers who wish to receive government subsidies for approved places must be accredited to do so by the agency who also undertakes audits of facilities to ensure they are complying with relevant standards.

-The Aged Care Financing Authority
+Aged Care Financing Authority

-The authority’s responsibility is to oversee the aged care system by providing advice to the government on the financing and funding of the aged care sector.
+The authority’s responsibility is to oversee the aged-care system by providing advice to the government on the financing and funding of the aged-care sector.